 This list is not exhaustive, but signposts to useful revision content:

-- CPPE have recently launched the Clinical calculations for pharmacy professionals e-assessment.
+- CPPE have a Clinical calculations for pharmacy professionals e-assessment.
 The assessment links to the Clinical calculations for pharmacy professionals e-learning and is a valuable resource to support your preparation for the GPhC registration assessment.
 You can access the programme and the associated assessment via the CPPE website.

 - SCRIPT: Contains a module on dosing and calculations.
 Access SCRIPT via the Learning Hub and register for a SCRIPT account if you haven’t done so already.